How to View Running Processes in Windows 11

 Resource Monitor vs. Task Manager

-Task Manager provides a quick snapshot, but Resource Monitor offers a deep dive into resource utilization.
-It shows you exactly which files and DLLs a process is using.
-This is vital for troubleshooting why a file might be locked or why a disk is at 100% usage.
+Task Manager offers a quick snapshot of your system, but Resource Monitor provides a deep dive into resource utilization.
+It shows you precisely which files and DLLs (Dynamic Link Libraries) a process is using.
+This is vital for troubleshooting locked files or disks stuck at 100% usage.

 What is the difference between Task Manager and Resource Monitor?